rftheisen/rftheisen.github.io/ipaddressing/ipaddressing.md

 This gives us a total usable range of 62 addresses.
 Remember you have to accommodate for the network and broadcast address.

-3. Find the next network (you can pick any private IP class to start with).
+Step 3.
+Find the next network (you can pick any private IP class to start with).
 We will use a class C IP address

 - We know the 1st network will be 192.168.0.0